 Like many capital cities, Budapest at Christmas time is gorgeous.
 They go all out to create the magic of the season.
 The scent of cinnamon and cloves accompanies you on your meanderings through the streets.
 The fragrance tempting you to warm your selves up with one of the mugs of hot mulled wine the scent is escaping from.
 Gingerbread men with their chocolate drop buttons are wrapped in cellophane, waiting to be picked.
 Christmas trees of all sizes add a twinkling welcome to the hotels, streets and restaurants.
 In a City that is already beautiful, the abundance of sparkling lights only add to its charm.

 Budapest has many Christmas markets, that vary in size.
 Depending on what area of the City you are staying, you can pretty much guarantee to be in walking distance to one.
+Where we were staying in Budapest, we had the choice of many!
 The rows of wooden cabins, festooned with lights, make a postcard worthy picture.
 There are also some fabulous Christmas Walking tours available this time of year.
 We were told about this one, but just ran out of time to do it!
-You will see from my future post on suggested things to do In Budapest, we crammed a whole lotta stuff into our time here!
+You will see from my future post on suggested things to do with 4 days In Budapest, we crammed a whole lotta stuff into our time here!
 However, these are some of the markets we visited, (and my favourites).
 They are also all very convenient to wander to, as they are all close enough to each other to walk between.

 Let’s start with the one nearest to where we were staying.
 Nik and I had chosen to stay near the River Danube, on the Pest side of Budapest.
 You can read my post on where to stay in Budapest if you are looking for inspiration.
 With St Stephens Basilica just a stones throw away, we had the Basilica Christmas Market right on our door step.
 This market opens around the first/second week of November, and closes usually New Years Day.